 Where do the profits go?

-As a charity the Trust cannot generate profit, but any surplus we generate from our consultancy is reinvested back into the Trust.
+As a charity, the Trust cannot generate profit, but any surplus we generate from our consultancy is reinvested back into meeting London Wildlife Trust’s charitable objectives of nature conservation, education, and research.
 The consultancy’s financial management is audited as part of the Trust’s annual accounts.

 Working with developers

 We are acutely aware that new development can be a driver of biodiversity loss within London.
 The Trust campaigns and advocates through our policy work to ensure that planning, guidance and legislation will result in minimising that loss and securing net gains for biodiversity.
 Whilst the trajectory of planning policy has been mostly in an environmentally positive direction over the past 40 years, the pressures of London’s growth (meaning 66,000 homes to be built a year through to 2041) still require expert advice to guide development to secure gains for biodiversity.
 For this reason, we will only work with developers who wish to contribute to nature’s recovery through high-quality nature-based plan and designs.

 We also offer opportunities for organisations to contribute to our work as a corporate supporter.